Personal Injury Protection (PIP) in Washington State

 - Medical expenses: PIP covers the cost of necessary medical treatment, including hospital stays, surgeries, medication, and rehabilitation.

-- Lost wages: If you are unable to work due to injuries sustained in an accident, PIP can provide compensation for lost income.
+- Lost wages: If you are unable to work due to injuries sustained in an accident, PIP may provide compensation for lost income, subject to policy limits and eligibility.

 - Funeral expenses: In the tragic event of a fatal accident, PIP can cover funeral and burial costs.